ONLINE HELP

 2. Select "Description".
 The control description window appears.

-4. The image catalog of WINDEV Mobile is opened.
+4. The image catalog of WINDEV Mobile opens.
 This catalog contains hundreds of images in different fields, formats and sizes.

 5. Enter "photo" in the search box at the top and validate.
 Several images are displayed: